 - Coconut oil’s antibacterial and antimicrobial properties make it helpful as a topical remedy for killing yeast and yeast infections.

-- May help to sooth skin conditions like psoriasis or eczema.
+- May help sooth skin conditions like psoriasis or eczema.

-- When used topically, it can help improve the appearance of varicose veins.
+- When used topically, may help improve the appearance of varicose veins.

-- Can help in speeding up the healing process of sunburns once the initial heat has gone out of it.
+- May help speed up healing of sunburns once the initial heat has gone out of it.

 - Coconut oil can help sooth the itch from mosquito bites, chicken pox, or poison ivy.

 - Melting one tablespoon of coconut oil into a warm cup of tea can help relieve a sore throat.

-- It may help to naturally clear up cold sores.
+- May help naturally clear up cold sores.

-- When mixed with apple cider vinegar, it can be used as a natural treatment for lice.
+- Mixed with apple cider vinegar, it can be used as a natural treatment for lice.

 Different Types of Coconut Oil

 When looking for olive oil, this is the type you want.
 However, it’s not the same for coconut oil.
 This involves cold-pressing the oil, but it does not preserve the antioxidants.
-Researchers found that heat is needed to produce the highest amount of antioxidants in virgin coconut oil.

 Refined coconut oil often has no coconut smell and is quite tasteless.
 It’s usually bleached, heated, and deodorised, which can leave many refined coconut oils without the beneficial qualities that unrefined coconut oils have.

-This is the optimal choice for coconut oils.
-It offers the most benefits, and is extracted from fresh coconuts using a wet-milled fermentation process that protects the beneficial properties of the oil.
+This is the best choice for coconut oils.
+It provides the most benefits, and is extracted from fresh coconuts using a wet-milled fermentation process that protects the beneficial properties of the oil.
 This form of coconut oil has been found to contain the highest levels of antioxidants.
-This process does use heat, which has been shown to be beneficial and produce a higher quality oil.
-Studies have shown that the heat does not reduce nutrient levels in the oil.
+This process does use heat, which is shown to be beneficial when extracting coconut oil, and produces a higher quality oil.

 MCT or Fractionated

 Fractionated oil, or MCT oil, is a liquid oil that does not solidify below 24˚C (76˚F) like unrefined oil does.
-It’s higher in brain-boosting fats, but does not contain all the beneficial properties unrefined coconut oil has.
+It’s higher in brain-boosting fats, but does not contain all the beneficial properties that unrefined coconut oil has.